raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Concentration, up to 1 minute

 You create a wall of fire on a solid surface within range.
-You can make the wall up to 18m long, 6m high, and 1 foot thick, or a ringed wall up to 6m in diameter, 6m high, and 1 foot thick.
+You can make the wall up to 18m long, 6m high, and 30cm thick, or a ringed wall up to 6m in diameter, 6m high, and 30cm thick.
 The wall is opaque and lasts for the duration.

 When the wall appears, each creature within its area must make a Dexterity saving throw.
 On a failed save, a creature takes 5d8 fire damage, or half as much damage on a successful save.